Subathra19/An-innovative-packet-labelling-scheme-TCP-PLATO-for-Data-Center-Networks/README.md

 </p>
 <p align="justify"> TOS field is 8 bits long in which we will use one bit for labelling.
 PLATO will set TOS as 8 for labelled segments and 0 for unlabelled segments.
 Once the connection is established, PLATO will set TOS as 8 for the first segment and will enter DON’T LABEL state.
 Here, PLATO will set TOS field as 0 for the remaining segments until we get labelled acknowledgement.</p>

+* The code for TCP PLATO can be obtained by modifying the code of [TCP SOCKET BASE](https://www.nsnam.org/doxygen/tcp-socket-base_8cc_source.html) based on the above flow chart.

 ### Switch implementation
 <p align="justify"> The standard drop tail queuing of the switch will eventually make the buffer to overflow and labelled segments/acks will be dropped.
 When the segment
 reaches the switch, it identifies the labelled and unlabelled segment based on TOS field.
 We have to modify the buffer management system of the switch in order to preferentially enqueue labelled segments/acks and retransmitted segments.
 It uses a simple First In First Out (FIFO) to enqueue and dequeue packets and an intermediate threshold Th<sub>P</sub>  will be set.</p>